HwWobbe/WipHww/README.md

 ## 2026-12

 * The insertion of the hr caused a loss of rendered formats.
+  * this was easily recovered by simply inserting some newLines.
 * review CoDemo
   * ...
 * remove higher levels to ...wip (which could be a file within the 2013 folder)